 - theta0: Tuple (type, value) that defines the numerator parameter point or prior over parameter points for the sampling.
 Pass the output of the functions constant_benchmark_theta(), multiple_benchmark_thetas(), constant_morphing_theta(), multiple_morphing_thetas(), or random_morphing_thetas(). - theta1: Tuple (type, value) that defines the denominator parameter point or prior over parameter points for the sampling.
-Pass the output of the functions constant_benchmark_theta(), multiple_benchmark_thetas(), constant_morphing_theta(), multiple_morphing_thetas(), or random_morphing_thetas(). - n_samples [int] Total number of events to be drawn. - folder [str] Path to the folder where the resulting samples should be saved (ndarrays in .npy format). - filename [str] Filenames for the resulting samples.
-A prefix such as 'x' or 'theta0' as well as the extension '.npy' will be added automatically. - additional_thetas [list of tuple or None] list of tuples (type, value) that defines additional theta points at which ratio and score are evaluated, and which are then used to create additional training data points.
+Pass the output of the functions constant_benchmark_theta(), multiple_benchmark_thetas(), constant_morphing_theta(), multiple_morphing_thetas(), or random_morphing_thetas(). - n_samples [int] Total number of events to be drawn. - nu0 [None or tuple, optional] Tuple (type, value) that defines the numerator nuisance parameter point or prior over parameter points for the sampling.
+Default value: None - nu1 [None or tuple, optional] Tuple (type, value) that defines the denominator nuisance parameter point or prior over parameter points for the sampling.
+Default value: None - folder [str or None] Path to the folder where the resulting samples should be saved (ndarrays in .npy format).
+Default value: None. - filename [str or None] Filenames for the resulting samples.
+A prefix such as 'x' or 'theta0' as well as the extension '.npy' will be added automatically.
+Default value: None. - additional_thetas [list of tuple or None] list of tuples (type, value) that defines additional theta points at which ratio and score are evaluated, and which are then used to create additional training data points.
 These can be efficiently used only in the "doubly parameterized" setup where a likelihood ratio estimator models the dependence of the likelihood ratio on both the numerator and denominator hypothesis.
 Pass the output of the helper functions constant_benchmark_theta(), multiple_benchmark_thetas(), constant_morphing_theta(), multiple_morphing_thetas(), or random_morphing_thetas().
-Default value: None.

-- test_split [float or None, optional] Fraction of events reserved for the evaluation sample (that will not be used for any training samples).
-Default value: 0.5. - switch_train_test_events [bool, optional] If True, this function generates a training sample from the events normally reserved for test samples.
-Default value: False.
+Default value: None. - nuisance_score [bool or "auto", optional] If True, the score with respect to the nuisance parameters (at the default position) will also be calculated.
+If False, only the score with respect to the physics parameters is calculated.
+For "auto", the nuisance score will be calculated if a nuisance setup is defined.
+Default: True. - test_split [float or None, optional] Fraction of events reserved for the evaluation sample (that will not be used for any training samples).
+Default value: 0.2. - switch_train_test_events [bool, optional] If True, this function generates a training sample from the events normally reserved for test samples.
+Default value: False. - n_processes [None or int, optional] If None or larger than 1, MadMiner will use multiprocessing to parallelize the sampling.
+In this case, n_workers sets the number of jobs running in parallel, and None will use the number of CPUs.
+Default value: 1.

-- \mathbf{x} [ndarray] Observables with shape ($n_samples, n_observables$).
+- x [ndarray] Observables with shape (n_samples, n_observables).
 The same information is saved as a file in the given folder. - theta0 [ndarray] Numerator parameter points with shape (n_samples, n_parameters).
 The same information is saved as a file in the given folder. - theta1 [ndarray] Denominator parameter points with shape (n_samples, n_parameters).
 The same information is saved as a file in the given folder. - y [ndarray] Class label with shape (n_samples, n_parameters). y=0 (1) for events sample from the numerator (denominator) hypothesis.
 The same information is saved as a file in the given folder. - r_xz [ndarray] Joint likelihood ratio with shape (n_samples,).
 The same information is saved as a file in the given folder. - t_xz [ndarray] Joint score evaluated at theta0 with shape (n_samples, n_parameters).
-The same information is saved as a file in the given folder.
+The same information is saved as a file in the given folder. - effective_n_samples [int] Effective number of samples, defined as 1/max(event_probabilities), where event_probabilities are the fractions of the cross section carried by each event.